syncfusion-content/blazor-docs/blazor/breadcrumb/navigation.md

 ### Relative URL

 The breadcrumb items contains the path and locate to the resource if the absolute url is specified.
 You can generate the breadcrumb items by adding url in [BreadcrumbItem](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.BreadcrumbItem.html) property.
-The following example represents the breadcrumb items with absolute url which can locate to the resouce.
+The following example represents the breadcrumb items with absolute url which can locate to the resource.

 ```cshtml
 @using Syncfusion.Blazor.Navigations